AndreasYager/SP1-Community-Science-Museum/README.md

-The brief for this project was to make a website for an interactive science museum called the Community Science Museum, with a core target audience of kids/teens 7-15 as well as their parents.

 # Community Science Museum

 This project is a website for a sciene museum.
 It is an assignment for the first year of Noroff Front End Development.